staeiou/gigo_qss_2021/README.md

 Note: this paper is in peer review (but not a mutually-anonymous / double-blind process).
 This repository is currently intended for the peer reviewers.
 We have not yet released a preprint of our draft.
 However, contact Stuart Geiger if you would like to review a preprint privately.

+# Inventory
+`\data\`: first-round labels, final labels, metadata, and scores for each paper `\code\`: all data cleaning and analyses for every statistic and graph `\figures\`: all graphs and figures, in png, pdf, and eps formats `appendix.pdf`: supplementary findings and instructions/definitions given to labelers

 ## Data overview
 All datasets are in `\data\`.
 The main dataset to explore results is `data\final_labels_hashed_with_scores.xlsx\tsv`.
 A data dictionary to provide more information about each of the fields in this file is at `data\readme.md`.